-While paint, dust, and soll are the most common sources of lead, other lead sources also exist.
+While paint, dust, and soil are the most common sources of lead, other lead sources also exist.

-- Use only cold water for drinking and cooking. - Run water for 15 to 30 seconds before drinking it, especially if you have not used your water for a few hours. - The job.
+- Drinking water.
+Your home might have plumbing with lead or lead solder.
+Call your local health department or water supplier to find out about testing your water.
+You cannot see, smell, or taste lead, and boiling your water will not get rid of lead.
+If you think your plumbing might have lead in it: - Use only cold water for drinking and cooking, - Run water for 15 to 30 seconds before drinking it, especially if you have not used your water for a few hours. - The job.
 If you work with lead, you could bring it home on your hands or clothes.
 Shower and change clothes before coming home.
-Launder your work clothes separately from the rest of your family's clothes. - Okl painted toys and furniture. - Food and liquids stored in least crystal or lead-glazed pottery or porcelain. - Lead smekers or other industries that release lead into the air. - Hobbies that use lead, such as making pottery or stained glass, or refinishing furniture. - Folk remedies that contain lead, such as "greta" and "azarcon" used to treat an upset stomach.
+Launder your work clothes separately from the rest of your family's clothes. - Old painted toys and furniture. - Food and liquids stored in lead crystal or lead-glazed pottery or porcelain. - Lead smelters or other industries that release lead into the air. - Hobbies that use lead, such as making pottery or stained glass, or refinishing furniture. - Folk remedies that contain lead, such as "greta" and "azarcon" used to treat an upset stomach.